 Attach the Middle Shelves and Dividers

 Cut two 10 1/4"-long spacers from 2x2 boards.
 Rest those spacers on the Legs and against the Bottom Shelf, as shown.
 Position the Middle Shelf so it rests on the Spacers.
 Then secure the Middle Shelf using 1 1/4" coarse-thread pocket-hole screws.
 Next, position the Divider as shown.
 Use a square to make sure that the Divider is located accurately, and then attach the shelves using 1 1/4" coarse-thread Kreg Pocket-Hole Screws.
 Depending on your drill, you may not be able to fit the drill and driver bit between the shelves.
-That’s where right-angle attachment can be handy, as shown in the Tip below.
+That’s where a right-angle attachment like the Kreg 90° Pocket-Hole Driver is handy.
 Repeat this process to attach the second Middle Shelf and Divider, but this time offset the Divider from the opposite end of the shelf.

 Attach the Top Shelf and Divider